ipb-halle/MetFragTraining/README.md

 ### 3 a) Add the retention time data model to the MetFragWeb tool

-- adding additional information available from the experimental context is oftentimes helpful to verify a putative identification
+- adding additional information available from the experimental context is often helpful to verify a putative identification
-- now we want to add retention time as additional experimental information
+- we want to add retention time as additional experimental information

-- there exist different models to predict retention times
+---

-- MetFrag includes a linear model that is usually based on a [*logP*](https://en.wikipedia.org/wiki/Partition_coefficient) partition
+- MetFrag includes a linear retention time model

-coefficient - retention time correlation
+- based on a [*logP*](https://en.wikipedia.org/wiki/Partition_coefficient) partition coefficient - retention time correlation

 -   the file retentiontime\_model/rt\_input\_PubChem\_XlogPs.csv contains a data set of measured retention times and [*XLogP3*](https://www.ncbi.nlm.nih.gov/pubmed/17985865) values of 254 Eawag standards: